Consumer medicine information

 • mood swings

-• muscle pain
+• muscle pain, back pain

-Uncommon side effects
+Other uncommon side effects include:

-• intestinal gases
+• diarrhoea, dry mouth, heartburn, intestinal gases

-• abnormal vaginal bleeding and menstrual disorder (heavy/ prolonged periods, premenstrual syndrome)
+• abnormal vaginal bleeding and menstrual disorder (heavy/prolonged periods, premenstrual syndrome)

-• vaginal discharge
+• vaginal inflammation, vaginal discharge

 • hot flushes

-• chills
+• influenza, fever, chills

 • migraine